OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 #### `/.well-known/oada-configuration`

-`/.well-known/oada-configuration` is an HTTP resource in which clients use to automatically discover the necessary endpoints of a new OADA provider.
-This resource's path **must** be directly appended the provider's domain and therefore the only burden on the joint user is to know the base domain.
-For example, a user should only have to enter `agcloud.com` as their provider rather then the various endpoints, such as: `agcloud.com/oada/oauth2/auth`, `agcloud.com/oada/oauth2/token`, etc.
+The `oada-configuration` well-known document is utilized in authorization requests.
+It describes the location and supported features of the associated OADA API.

-More details can be found in the [/.well-known endpoint documentation][well-known-endpoint-docs].
+More details can be found in the [/.well-known/oada-configuration endpoint documentation][well-known-oada-configuration-docs]

-#### `/.well-known/oada-client-discovery`
+#### `/.well-known/openid-configuration`

-`/.well-known/oada-client-discovery` is an HTTP resource in which providers use to automatically discover the client discovery endpoint with the client's client discovery provider domain.This resource's path **must** be directly appended the client discovery provider's domain.
+The `openid-configuration` well-known document is utilized in authentication requests.
+It describes the location and supported features of an OpenID Connect server.

-More details can be found in the [/.well-known endpoint documentation][well-known-endpoint-docs].
+More details can be found in the [/.well-known/openid-configuration endpoint documentation][well-known-openid-configuration-docs].

 ### Client Discovery